CLICK BANNER FOR MAB COVID-19 DIRECTIVE

 4. The COVID-19 airport screeners and/or Japan Customs & Immigration Personnel may ask to see an itinerary:1) base shuttle to Yokota AB, 2) stay overnight at Yokota AB, 3) base shuttle from Yokota AB to Misawa AB, 4) ROM location in Misawa

 5. After completing the COVID-19 airport screening, proceed to Immigration & Customs.
-You will need to present the MOFA memo, which the Misawa COVID Cell will send you once you submit the signed shuttle agreement is recieved.
+Travelers will need to present the MOFA memo and mandatory documents.

 6. The use of public transportation is prohibited.
 All personnel will utilize the Yokota AB Shuttle Service.
 No reservations required.